 Coat Type and Color

 Both the German Shepherd and the wolf have double coats.
-The German Shepherd has a short or medium-length double coat with harsh straight hair.
+The German Shepherd has a short or medium-length double coat with harsh, straight hair.
 Longer hairs may, however, manifest on the neck and the rear of the legs.

 As for coat color, the German Shepherd can adorn various coat colors, including black and tan, sable, solid black, and black and red, among others.

-3. German Shepherd vs. Wolf Running Speed
+3. Running Speed Differences

 Because of its straight legs and probably because of its survival skills in the wild, a wolf runs faster than the German Shepherd.